Want proof that you can do the right thing AND do well?

 The objective of my life has been to give work a moral and economic dignity. ~Brunello Cucinelli

 His commitment to treating workers and the environment with respect was inspired by his dad’s work experience.
 The family grew up on a farm where they had a happy life.
-When he was 16, his dad wanted to live in the city and to work in a factory so he moved the family to a suburb of Perugi and found work in a cement factory.
-Soon after, Cucinelli watched his father change–became dejected and beaten down.
+When he was 16, his dad wanted to live in the city and to work in a factory so he moved the family to a suburb of Perugia (Italy) and found work in a cement factory.
+Soon after, Cuccinelli watched his father change–became dejected and beaten down.
 As he told the New Yorker, “They didn’t beat him, but still they treated him like a slave.”

 This work of finding a purpose, I believe, is not something we should stress.